-- 1. Knowledge Transfer - A. Incorporate discussions about best practices for using GIS software packages and algorithms. - B. Consider web meetings, conference calls, and other communications in addition to in-person meetings as appropriate. - C. Ask members or guest speakers to share interesting GIS tasks/methodologies or cartographic work followed by a group discussion for thoughts and feedback. - 2.
-Data Collection and Analysis: - A. Identify potential enhancements to existing data sources and altogether new ones for items such as traffic counts, pavement condition reporting, crash records, and travel demand surveys. - B. Determine how GIS technology can actively assist in data analysis efforts related to performance-based planning and programming, including National Performance Management target setting and reporting.
-(It is anticipated that sharing methods and ideas on how to spatially manage and measure various elements of system performance will be an ongoing effort of this group.) - 3.
-Coordination: - A. Coordinate with other NYSAMPO Working Groups on GIS-related efforts, as needed and requested.
+1. Knowledge Transfer

+- A. Incorporate discussions about best practices for using GIS software packages and algorithms. - B. Consider web meetings, conference calls, and other communications in addition to in-person meetings as appropriate. - C. Ask members or guest speakers to share interesting GIS tasks/methodologies or cartographic work followed by a group discussion for thoughts and feedback.

+2. Data Collection and Analysis:

+- A. Identify potential enhancements to existing data sources and altogether new ones for items such as traffic counts, pavement condition reporting, crash records, and travel demand surveys. - B. Determine how GIS technology can actively assist in data analysis efforts related to performance-based planning and programming, including National Performance Management target setting and reporting.
+(It is anticipated that sharing methods and ideas on how to spatially manage and measure various elements of system performance will be an ongoing effort of this group.) - C. Track federal guidance related to the Justice40 Initiative and related planning tools and practices to assist MPO staff with working toward Justice40 and equity-